 Higher horticultural education often involves multiple courses and licenses that colleges are well suited to provide.

 RHS courses are by far the most popular qualifications among our members.
+Different modules specialise in different horticultural topics and can be combined to achieve higher level qualifications.
 The RHS is receptive to feedback and continually develop their courses.

 RHS courses are well respected.
 A popular course among TGG members is the RHS Level 2 Certificate in Practical Horticulture.